 From a less skeevy viewpoint, maybe they realized that Ash was already nearing the end of his Kanto journey and had zero fully evolved powerhouse Pokemon?
 Outside of Muk, but, remember everyone, he can’t have Muk around because it stinks even in its Pokeball.
 So he never, ever uses it, ever.
 Despite having the omnipotent Messiahchu, he needed a Pokemon that also looked like a powerhouse.
 Gary was going to get Blastoise so his Squirtle wasn’t much of an option, and Bulbasaur……Pbt.
 Dragons>leavy frog dinosaur.

 And don’t even mention Pidgeotto.
+I will burst a blood vessel.

 – Uhm, Misty, I understand this is a crucial moment and everything, time is of the essence and whatnot, but uh….don’t you think it might be a bad idea to play Jigglypuff’s song right now?
 Doesn’t that seem just a smidge dangerous?
 Charizard will fall asleep in midair, crash, and die.
 Aerodactyl, the Pokemon carrying your friend through the air, will fall asleep, crash, and Ash will die….And so will Aerodactyl.